MavenCode/chatbotApp/README.md

 1. Clone the repository
 2. Run:  source chatterbotenv/bin/activate
 3. This takes you into your chatterbotenv
-4. cd into Greeto folder
+4. cd into ChatbotApp folder
 5. Run: Python manage.py runserver 0.0.0.0:8000
    Note: this can be changed via ALLOWED_HOSTS = ['*'] in the settings under uploads folder for the production environment
 6. Open the bot in the browser via 0.0.0.0:8000